ai-enterpriseai/pipeline/planning/001-plan-performance-analysis.md

 dependencies such as `langchain_community` and `unstructured` are not installed in the current environment.
 Profiling cannot proceed until these packages are available.

+Attempts to install the missing packages via `pip install -r requirements.txt` failed because the environment does not allow outbound network access.
+Profiling will remain blocked until the necessary dependencies are installed manually or a prebuilt environment is provided.